 Jonathan Doak is Professor of Criminal Justice and Associate Dean for Research in Nottingham Law School.

-Jonathan is a member for the Centre of Conflict, Rights and Justice, the Centre for Advocacy, and Centre for Mediation and Dispute resolution.
+Jonathan is a member for the Centre of Rights and Justice, the Centre for Advocacy, and Centre for Mediation and Dispute resolution.
 His research focuses on issues relating to the rights of victims, defendants and vulnerable witnesses within in the criminal trial, and wider issues relating to criminal procedure (particularly evidence, cross-examination and restorative justice) and transitional justice (particularly in relation to process and reparation).

 Jonathan welcomes queries from potential research students interested in pursuing projects the following fields: Criminal Justice, Victimology, Restorative Justice, Transitional Justice, Youth Justice, and the Law of Evidence.